gagolews/deepr/README.md

 ## About the Author

 Dr habil.
-[Marek Gagolewski][1] is currently a Senior Lecturer in Applied AI at Deakin University in Melbourne, Australia and an Associate Professor in Data Science at the Systems Research Institute, Polish Academy of Sciences.
+[Marek Gagolewski][1] is currently a Senior Lecturer in Data Science/Applied AI at Deakin University in Melbourne,
+Australia and an Associate Professor at the Systems Research Institute, Polish Academy of Sciences.

 His research interests are related to data science, in particular: modelling